ocaml-ppx/ocamlformat/README.md

 ```
 (Notice the `:custom` to customize the OCamlFormat binary)

-This could be made simpler (by defining an elisp variable corresponding to the switch prefix when loading tuareg, for example)
+This could be made simpler (by defining an elisp variable corresponding to the switch prefix when loading tuareg, for example) but it allows to have a full configuration in one place only which is often less error prone.

 ### Vim setup